 You may think that so far it’s all a bit confusing and are asking yourself ‘how on earth can I chose between different ansi lumen projectors?’.
 The good news is that you needn’t worry about that right now.
 The bad news, there are far more important things to think about!

-The things that will have the greatest affect on how bright your projected image looks are; 1) the size of the projected image, and 2) the amount of ambient light in the room.
+The things that will have the greatest effect on how bright your projected image looks are; 1) the size of the projected image, and 2) the amount of ambient light in the room.

 |Small meeting room||4-5ft (1.2–1.5m)||1500-2500|